curl/everything-curl/http-response.md

 #### Size of an HTTP response

-A HTTP response has a certain size and a client needs to figure it out.
+An HTTP response has a certain size and curl needs to figure it out.
 There are several different ways to signal the end of a HTTP response but the most basic way is to use the `Content-Length:` header in the response and with that specify the exact number of bytes in the response body.

 Some early HTTP server implementations had problems with file sizes greater